 LDG-50 – 5% (0,00 – 0,05)

-The activity of lactate dehydrogenase in red blood cells (erythrocytes) is 100 times higher than the levels of the enzyme contained in the blood plasma, and increased values are noted not only in pathological conditions, a number of physiological conditions, for example, pregnancy, the first months of life, or excessive physical effort on our part also contribute to an increase in LDH activity.
-Significant differences in normal levels of this indicator are also due to age and gender, as evidenced by the table below:
+The activity of lactate dehydrogenase in red blood cells (erythrocytes) is 100 times higher than the levels of the enzyme contained in the blood plasma, and increased values are observed not only in pathological conditions, but also in a number of physiological conditions, for example, pregnancy, the first months of life or excessive physical effort on their part also contribute to an increase in LDH activity.
+Significant differences in the normal levels of this indicator are also due to age and gender, as evidenced by the table below:

-Meanwhile, the indicators of the norm for blood LDH are always approximate, they should not be memorized once and for all, for the reason that the analysis can be performed at a temperature of 30 ° C or 37 ° C, the level is calculated in various units (μkat / l, mmol / ( h l), U / l or U / l).
-But if there is an urgent need to independently compare your own results with the standard options, it will be useful to start by asking the institution that performed the analysis, the methods of its conduct and the units of measurement used by this laboratory.
+Meanwhile, the normal values for blood LDH are always approximate; they should not be memorized once and for all for the reason that the analysis can be performed at a temperature of 30°C or 37°C, the level is calculated in different units (μkat/l, mmol/( h·l), U/l or U/l).
+But if there is an urgent need to independently compare your own results with the normal variants, then it will be useful to first inquire about the institution that performed the analysis, the methods of its implementation and the units of measurement used by this laboratory.

-The excretion of lactate dehydrogenase isoenzymes (LDH-4, LDH-5) by the kidneys does not go over the level of 35 mg / day (the rate of excretion).
+Excretion of lactate dehydrogenase isoenzymes (LDH-4, LDH-5) by the kidneys does not exceed the level of 35 mg/day (excretion rate).

-The level of LDH activity is increased in almost any pathological process, which is accompanied by inflammation and death of cellular structures, therefore, the reasons for the increase in this indicator are primarily considered:
+The level of LDH activity is increased in almost any pathological process that is accompanied by inflammation and death of cellular structures, therefore the reasons for the increase in this indicator are primarily considered to be:

-• Acute phase (a more detailed description of changes in the LDH spectrum in necrotic myocardial damage will be presented below);
+• Acute phase (a more detailed description of changes in the LDH spectrum during necrotic myocardial damage will be presented below);

-• Functional insufficiency of the cardiac and vascular system, as well as respiratory organs (lungs).
-Involvement of lung tissue in the process and the development of circulatory failure in the pulmonary circulation (the level of LDH is increased due to the activity of LDH-3 and, to some extent, due to LDH-4 and LDH-5).
-Weakening of cardiac activity leads to circulatory disorders, symptoms and an increase in the activity of the LDH-4 and LDH-5 fractions;
+• Functional failure of the cardiac and vascular system, as well as the respiratory system (lungs).
+Involvement of lung tissue in the process and the development of circulatory failure in the pulmonary circulation (LDH levels are increased due to the activity of LDH-3 and, to some extent, due to LDH-4 and LDH-5).
+Weakening of cardiac activity leads to circulatory disorders, symptoms and an increase in the activity of fractions LDH-4 and LDH-5;

-• Damage to red blood cells (pernicious and), causing tissue hypoxia;
+• Damage to red blood cells (pernicious and), causing a state of tissue hypoxia;

 • Inflammatory processes affecting the lungs, as well as the renal or hepatic parenchyma;